Making a Will and Creating Trusts

 - To appoint a guardian for your children under the age of 18

 How much will it cost me?

-We normally charge £156 (incl VAT) for a single will, and £234 (incl VAT) for two wills that mirror one another (for couples).
+We normally charge £156 (incl VAT) for a basic single will, and £234 (incl VAT) for two basic wills that mirror one another (for couples).
 Where your needs are more bespoke, our lawyers will discuss your options with you at the outset, together with the expected costs to enable you to make an informed decision.